 Sample Post Guidelines

-- Your envirobites piece should summarize a published environmental science journal article that is at least three months old and has not been featured on envirobites.
+- Your envirobites piece should summarize a published journal article in the environmental sciences that is at least three months old and has not been featured on envirobites.
 Please do not write about one of your own papers.
-In your post you should discuss the motivation, methods, results, and conclusions of the paper nestled in a contextual story.
+In your post you should discuss the motivation, methods, results, and conclusions of the paper nestled in a contextual narrative.
 Title your sample envirobites piece as you would title a post on the site.
-Please also include the full citation of the piece.
+Please also include the full citation and link of the piece.

 - Your sample post should include at two to three relevant pictures that are from the public domain or available under a Creative Commons license.
 Each photo needs to have an appropriate caption (not just the original caption) and should be linked to the original source.

 - Envirobites pieces are usually between 500-800 words in length, and your post should definitely not exceed 1000 words.
 We suggest you read a few published envirobites pieces by different authors to get a sense how posts are written.

 Authors write anywhere between one envirobites piece each month and one envirobites piece per quarter.
 Because envirobites relies on peer-editing, each author is expected to review another author’s envirobites piece approximately once per month.

 Writing an envirobites piece typically takes 3-6 hours for experienced authors, which includes selecting and carefully reading a paper.
 It takes somewhat longer for new authors.
 Editing another author’s envirobites piece usually takes less than 30 minutes.